 -

-Note:If the uploaded XML includes a model attached to a connection that is not present in the current site, Nintex Apps will invite you to Reassign invalid connections.
+Note:If the copied XML includes a model attached to a connection that is not present in the current site, Nintex Apps will invite you to Reassign invalid connections.

 For each invalid connection, Nintex Apps provides the Current (invalid) connection, and allows you to select a possible replacement from a Replacement connection picklist.
 Select a connection that matches the intent and service of the original page's as closely as possible.